AndrewEC/SteganographyApp/README.md

 Important
 ---
 When you are hiding data inside in image it is important that the image uses a lossless format.
-Images such as BMP, and PNG, are both lossless and supported by the ImageSharp processing library.
-Using other formats, such as JPG, will most likely cause data loss when saving any modifications to the image.
+This tool has support for PNG images and WEBP lossless images.
+Using a lossy format, like JPG, will cause data loss that can't be recovered by the program.

 Using the Tools
 ---
 Execute any of the tools using the relevant dotnet command such as `dotnet SteganographyApp.dll -h`.

 Use the `-h` or `--help` flags to get detailed information on the arguments available for each of the tools provided.

-SteganographyApp
----
-* Hide one file in one or more images
-* Encrypt the file's contents using AES-256
-* Minify the file's contents using standard GZip compression
-* Further obfuscate the file's contents by adding in dummy data and randomizing the order in which the data is stored
-* Clean function to randomize the LSBs of one or more images

-SteganographyApp.Calculator
----
-* Calculate the storage space provided by one or more images
-* Calculate the storage space required to store an encypted and/or compressed file

-SteganographyApp.Converter
----
-* Batch convert lossy images such as JPG to the lossless PNG format

 Running Tests
 ---